-Mr. Dubick’s years of experience and cost-effective solutions have made him the choice of clients, accountants, and other lawyers to handle their tax disputes, including audits, overdue returns, offshore accounts, appeals, collection matters (including liens and levies), installment agreements and Offers in Compromise.
+Mr. Dubick’s years of experience and cost-effective solutions have made him the choice of clients, accountants, and other lawyers to handle their tax disputes, including audits, overdue returns, offshore accounts, appeals, employee/independent Contractor status, collection matters (including liens and levies), installment agreements and Offers in Compromise.

 In several noteworthy matters, Mr. Dubick has:

 - Persuaded the IRS in a Tax Court case to concede more than $10,000,000 in proposed taxes and refunds.